DimitriDokuchaev/GrubLuksUnlock/README.md

+Thanks to:

-Thanks to Redecorating for the idea of using GRUB
+Redecorating for the idea of using GRUB and for overall having ingenius solutions to problems;

+tr33 for the good discussion;